tiagoantao/data-science-teaching/docs/intro.rst

   chapter provides that.
 Do not worry, the level needed is introductory and you might even know most of the content anyway.

-* Biologists with some programming experience.
+* Biologists with *a lot* programming experience.
 In this case you can skip most of the chapter on genomics.
 That being said, you are recommended to read the part on mosquito genomics just for information.
 Nothing more than a couple of paragraphs.